Raid on Deerfield: Raid

 The raiders left most of their equipment and supplies 25 to 30 miles (40 to 48 kilometers) north of the village before establishing a cold camp about 2 mi from Deerfield on February 28, 1704.
 From this vantage point, they observed the villagers as they prepared for the night.
 Since the villagers had been alerted to the possibility of a raid, they all took refuge within the palisade, and a guard was posted.

 The raiders had noticed that snow drifts extended to the top of the palisade; this simplified their entry into the fortifications just before dawn on February 29.
 They carefully approached the village, stopping periodically so that the sentry might confuse the noises they made with more natural sounds.
 A few men climbed over the palisade via the snow drifts and opened the north gate to admit the rest.
 Primary sources vary on the degree of alertness of the village guard that night; one account claims he fell asleep, while another claims that he discharged his weapon to raise the alarm when the attack began, but that it was not heard by many people.
 As the Reverend John Williams later recounted, "with horrid shouting and yelling", the raiders launched their attack "like a flood upon us".

-The raiders' attack probably did not go exactly as they had intended.
-In attacks on Schenectady, New York and Durham, New Hampshire in the 1690s (both of which included Hertel de Rouville's father), the raiders had simultaneously attacked all of the houses.
-They did not do so at Deerfield.
-Historians Haefeli and Sweeney theorize that the failure to launch a coordinated assault was caused by the wide diversity within the attacking force.

-The raiders swept into the village, and began attacking individual houses.
-Reverend Williams's house was among the first to be raided; Williams's life was spared when his gunshot misfired, and he was taken prisoner.
-Two of his children and a servant were slain; the rest of his family and his other servant were also taken prisoner.
-Similar scenarios occurred in many of the other houses.
-The residents of Benoni Stebbins' house, which was not among the ones attacked early, resisted the raiders' attacks, which lasted until well after daylight.
-A second house, near the northwestern corner of the palisade, was also successfully defended.
-The raiders moved through the village, herding their prisoners to an area just north of the town, rifling houses for items of value, and setting a number of dwellings on fire.